RoryAJames/CalgarySingleFamilyPermits/README.md

 **Part 1)** Data cleaning, wrangling, handling missing values, and removing outliers.

-**Part 2)** Exploring the data, uncovering and analyzing trends, and gaining insights into the single family housing market.
+**Part 2)** Exploring the data, uncovering and analyzing trends taking place in Calgary's single family housing market.

-**Part 3)** Built a cost prediction model to predict the project cost of a single family house where the user specifies the variables.
+**Part 3)** Building a cost prediction model to predict the project cost of a single family house where the user specifies the variables.

 ## The Data:

 The data that I used came from the Building Permits dataset located in the City of Calgary Open Data portal.
 A link to this dataset can be found [here](https://data.calgary.ca/Business-and-Economic-Activity/Building-Permits/c2es-76ed).
+Each row in the

 ## A Few Notes: